-A. Information required from the Registrants subject to Annex VIII of REACH
+A. Information required from the Registrants subject to Annex VII of REACH

-1. In vivo mammalian alkaline comet assay (Annex VIII, Section 8.4., column 2; test method: OECD TG 489) in rats, oral route, on the following tissues: liver, glandular stomach and duodenum.
+1. In vivo mammalian alkaline comet assay (triggered by Annex VII, Section 8.4., column 2; test method: OECD TG 489) in rats, oral route, on the following tissues: liver, glandular stomach and duodenum.